Why I’m Throwing Out my Spanish Textbook

 Again, Musicuentos to the rescue with a Checklist on when to use textbook activities and advice on when you are Forced to Adapt a Textbook.
 Be sure to follow Joshua Cabral from World Language Classroom on Periscope– he has great scopes on teaching for Proficiency, regardless of what materials you use.
 Throw Away Your Textbook is another good resource.

 What about you?
 Do you love your textbook?
+Are you already teaching Spanish without a textbook?
 Do you want to throw it out, but can’t?
 Are you totally starting from scratch like me?
 I’d love to hear your experience!

 Like it?
 Pin it!